What’s Changed in 2026-2027 for Florida Hunters

 License Exemptions:

-• Hunting Own Property: Residents hunting their homestead (or spouse/child’s) in-county don’t need a license, but must follow seasons and bag limits.
+- Hunting Own Property: Residents hunting their homestead (or a spouse’s or child’s) in-county don’t need a license, but must follow seasons and bag limits.

 Proof Required: Always carry ID or documentation showing your exemption (age, military orders, etc.).